RESEARCH STARTER

 There are many different variations on the basic electric motor design.
 Synchronous electric motors are used in applications that require constant speed and constant loads.
 They are usually characterized as either high speed or low speed, the designation indicative of performance range.
 High-speed synchronous motors, for example, are used as centrifugal pumps, reciprocating compressors, fans, blowers, and DC generators, along with many other applications.
 Low-speed synchronous motors are used as centrifugal pumps, vacuum pumps, and reciprocating pumps.
 Synchronous motors are also used for regulating voltage at the end of long electrical transmission lines where voltage levels tend to be unstable.

 Squirrel-cage motors are the most widely used because of their simple design and versatility.
 They are used to power conveyors, large fans, presses, some compressors, and machines that employ flywheels.
-The tasks performed by these machines (sometimes called class-A motors), starting and stopping frequently at low inertia loads, require that the motors accelerate quickly without disrupting electrical system current voltage.
+The tasks performed by these machines (sometimes called class-A motors), starting and stopping frequently at low inertia loads, require that the motors accelerate quickly without disrupting the electrical system’s current voltage.
 Where there is a limitation on the amount of starting current available, class-B motors that are designed to provide high torque at low voltage levels are used.
 If greater torque is required, class-C motors are often used.

 Another type of motor is the wound-rotor motor.
 Identical to the squirrel-cage motor in most respects, it has an external resistor in the power circuit for additional control.
-Wound-rotor motors are used in applications where starting and stopping of the motor is necessarily regulated to avoid damage to the motor or related machinery.
+Wound-rotor motors are used in applications where starting and stopping of the motor are necessarily regulated to avoid damage to the motor or related machinery.
 They are also used where it is necessary to reverse the motor or where the motor must occasionally be run at speeds below those required for synchronization with other motors.
 These include faceplate starters, multiswitch starters, magnetic starters, speed regulators, and drum controllers.

 Direct current motors come in three variations: series-wound, shunt-wound, and compound-wound.
-Series motors are used where there is a requirement for high torque without significantly increasing current as with the operation of overhead cranes.
+Series motors are used where there is a requirement for high torque without significantly increasing current, as with the operation of overhead cranes.
 Shunt motors drive machinery designed to run constantly at nonvarying speeds, while compound motors drive elevators, printing presses, paper cutters, conveyors, and hoisting machinery--those applications that experience sudden load fluctuations but in which continuous, unwavering speeds are not required.

 Another group falls under the heading of fractional-horsepower motors.
 These motors are used extensively in household appliances such as vacuum cleaners, hair dryers, fans, and blowers.
 Others are used to power sewing machines, portable power tools, film projectors, and appliances and machines that require cooling fans.
 The main attraction of fractional-horsepower motors is their ability to operate on both AC and DC power.

-Sometimes it is desirable to change from alternating current to direct current and vice versa.
-Sometimes, direct voltage levels need to be changed; at other times AC frequency or phase needs to be changed.
+Sometimes, it is desirable to change from alternating current to direct current and vice versa.
+Sometimes, direct voltage levels need to be changed; at other times, AC frequency or phase needs to be changed.
 Special machines have been designed to accomplish these tasks.
 Usually, they take the form of a motor that operates from an available power supply to drive a generator that then creates the proper current flow at the appropriate voltages.

 Context